An old favorite for

 Eventually, the plants will completely cover the planting area,

-reducing the need for annual mulching and weed control.
+reducing the requirements for annual mulching and weed control.